Usher (musician): Products and services

 Aside from recording music, Usher is involved in other businesses, including several restaurants.
 In 2007, Usher worked with Richard Herpin and Honoring Blanc for the fragrances Usher He and Usher She.
 The promotion of the fragrance featured Usher and Martha Stewart in the Macy's "The Magic of Macy's" commercial.
 In September 2008, Usher released the fragrances UR for Men and UR for Women.
 Usher's fifth fragrance, VIP, was launched in 2009.

 On March 30, 2015, it was announced that Usher is a co-owner, with various other music artists, in the music streaming service Tidal.
 The service specializes in lossless audio and high definition music video with curated editorial.
 Jay Z acquired the parent company of Tidal, Aspiro, in the first quarter of 2015.
 The slogan "Turn the tide" and the hashtag "#TIDALforAll" was used by various artists on social media during the buildup to the press conference relaunching the service.
-Usher, along with sixteen artist stakeholders (such as Alicia Keys, Kanye West, Beyonce, Rihanna, Madonna, J.Cole, Nicki Minaj and more) co-own Tidal, with the majority owning a 3% equity stake.
-The idea of having an all artist owned streaming service was created by those involved to adapt to the increased demand for streaming within the current music industry, and to rival other streaming services such as Spotify, which have been criticized for their low payout of royalties."The challenge is to get everyone to respect music again, to recognize its value", stated Jay-Z on the release of Tidal.
+Usher, along with sixteen artist stakeholders (such as Alicia Keys, Kanye West, Beyoncé, Rihanna, Madonna, J.Cole, Nicki Minaj, and more) co-own Tidal, with the majority owning a 3% equity stake.
+The idea of having an all artist owned streaming service was created by those involved to adapt to the increased demand for streaming within the current music industry, and to rival other streaming services such as Spotify, which have been criticized for their low payout of royalties.
+Jay-Z stated "The challenge is to get everyone to respect music again, to recognize its value".

 On June 28, 2015, Usher became partners with Yoobi the fast-growing school supplies company called based out of Los Angeles.
 The company donates a portion of its products to schools and has brought in over $20 million in revenue between June 2014 and June 2015, Yoobi CEO Ido Leffler told Inc. The Usher line of supplies with Yoobi features a collaboration with Jonni Cheatwood, the artist who does the designing.
 The slogan is "Mixing street smarts with school smarts".
-The collection is available online and at Targets nationwide, and for every purchase, school supplies are donated to kids in need in US classrooms.
+The collection is available online and at Target Corporation stores nationwide, and for every purchase, school supplies are donated to kids in need in US classrooms.
 When asked why he partnered with Yoobi, Usher said, "Preparing future leaders through my New Look Foundation has always been about having the proper tools to succeed in life.
 If they don't have the tools, young men and women from underserved communities can't even begin to understand the idea of having a new or different perspective.
 So that's where this collaboration came together giving young people the tools and supplying them with hope."